Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

 2. Thai - International Private Non-accredited Grade and High Schools

 A step down from the internationally accredited schools are the Thai - international private non-accredited grade and high schools.
 Some of these schools are run by Christian churches and they include such institutions as Assumption Convent and Sarasas Ektra.
 Unlike internationally accredited schools, the primary language of instruction for students and school affairs is in Thai.
 Schools do have English Programs beginning with grade one in which students receive English instruction from foreign teachers in English, math, science, and health education.
 Students in higher grades also receive English instruction in social studies.
 Western foreign teachers employed at these schools receive average monthly salaries in the range of $1,500-$2,500 (45,000-77,000 Thai baht) with paid holidays and other benefits.
-To be qualified for work in these schools, a western foreign teacher must have at least a Bachelors Degree in any field with preference for a degree in Education.
+To be qualified for work in these schools, a western foreign teacher must have at least a Bachelors's Degree in any field with a preference for a degree in Education.
 If qualified applicants pass a teaching demo, they are usually hired on a three-month probationary period.
 The majority of the students enrolled in these schools are Thai nationals who can pass the entrance tests and afford to pay the tuition.
 A few students of mixed nationality also attend.

 3. Thai Government Non-Accredited Grade and High Schools

 Thai government non-accredited grade and high schools are public institutions that all students may attend.
 Although the primary language of instruction is in Thai, students also can take English classes beginning in the elementary grades.
 An increasing number of government schools have also set up English Programs in recent years.
 Many schools, however, still hire western foreign teachers only to teach English conversation classes.
 The facilities of these schools are often inferior to those of private schools.
 Class sizes in the range of 50-60 are very often much higher than those in private schools.
-To work in the government school, western teachers should have a degree; however, many get a teaching position with only a Teaching of English as a Foreign Language (TEFL) certificate.
+To work in a government school, western teachers should have a degree; however, many get a teaching position with only a Teaching of English as a Foreign Language (TEFL) certificate.
 Pay at these schools varies in the range of $1,000-$1,500 (30,000-45,000 Thai baht) per month with paid holidays and some benefits.

 4. Private Language Schools